 A Final Word

-Since the dawn of civilization, humans have been collecting pretty shells, snail and other molluscs.
-The remains of children found in the Grimaldi Caves, one of the earliest site of human settlement, were found with ornamental shells.
-Shells were also used to replace teeth.
+Since the dawn of civilization, humans have been collecting pretty shells from snails and other molluscs.
+The remains of children found in the Grimaldi Caves, one of the earliest sites of human settlement, were found with ornamental shells.
+Shells were also used to replace teeth in some cultures!

-We still continue our fascination with the prettiness of shells, as well as they mysteries they contain.
-Scientists still don’t know much about the how these animals make and order their shells.
-Questions like, “How do animals use aragonite when it can barely remain stable in Earth’s normal conditions?” are just beginning to get answers.
+Our fascination with the prettiness of shells continues, as does their mystery!
+Scientists still don’t know much about how these animals make and order their shells.
+Questions like, “How do animals use aragonite when it can barely remain stable in Earth’s normal conditions?” are just beginning to be answered.

-The astonishing diversity of life will continue to keep our minds curious, engaged, and determined to protect this incredibly planet from the effects of climate change!
+Sure enough, the astonishing diversity of life will continue to keep our minds curious, engaged, and determined to protect this incredibly planet from the effects of climate change!